Mintbase/Grants-Program/applications/cheersland.md

 | 2. | Game Module | The game is named Crypto Pirates, and the logic of the game is realized by using layabox and nodejs as well as calls with contracts. |
 | 3. | Front-end Work | Use multiple different wallet buttons to connect different blockchains respectively. |

-### Milestone 2 — Implement Multi-asset Staking Module for Polkadot & Kusama
+### Milestone 2 — Implement Multi-asset Staking Module for Mintbase & Kusama

 * **Estimated duration:** 4 weeks
 * **FTE:**  4